ambimax/magento-module-ambimax-priceimport/README.md

 ### Import by url

-Type the url of the destination file
+Type the url of the destination file.

 ### Import by sftp

-All entries are needed
+All entries are needed.

-SFTP File Path: file path on the host system (incl. the file itself)
+SFTP File Path: file path on the host system (incl. the file itself).

 SFTP Tmp File Path: file path on the target system.
 Started from the root path.

 ## License